Merc-WithaMouse/merc-withamouse.github.io/content/post/Corporate-Lockscreen-Deployment-Script/Corporate Lockscreen Deployment.md

 Previously when I have looked into this, I have come across _'Personalization CSP'_ in Microsoft documentation but hit a roadblock when i found that this was restricted to Education and Enterprise SKUs only.

 I recently saw in a post on Reddit _(I dont remember what post but if i find it i will link here)_ that this is no longer the case.
-Looking at the documentation here [Microsoft - Personalisation CSP](https://learn.microsoft.com/en-us/windows/client-management/mdm/personalization-csp), the post was correct.
+Looking at the documentation here: [Microsoft - Personalisation CSP](https://learn.microsoft.com/en-us/windows/client-management/mdm/personalization-csp), the post was correct.

 ##### Lets get started then...